umulmrum/holiday/README.md

 use umulmrum\Holiday\Helper\HolidayHelper;
 use umulmrum\Holiday\Provider\Germany\Bavaria;

-// Get a HolidayCalculator object and initalize it with one or more holiday providers.
-$holidayCalculator = new HolidayCalculator(Bavaria::class);
-// Get a HolidayHelper object and initalize it with the HolidayCalculator.
-$holidayHelper = new HolidayHelper($holidayCalculator);
+$holidayHelper = new HolidayHelper(new HolidayCalculator());
-$holidays = $holidayHelper->getHolidaysForMonth(2016, 12);
+$holidays = $holidayHelper->getHolidaysForMonth(Bavaria::class, 2016, 12);
-// Optionally format the results
 $formattedHolidays = (new DateFormatter())->formatList($holidays);
 ```

 Usage normally follows this pattern:

-- Compute all holidays for a given year and configured holiday providers.
+- Compute all holidays for a given year and one or more holiday providers.
 - Narrow down the list of holidays to the desired subset by using filters.
-  Filters can be chained, so that for example all religious holidays in a certain month can be determined by chaining
+  Filters take `HolidayList`s and return `HolidayList`s and can therefore easily be chained (e.g. all religious holidays
-  a type filter and a time span filter.
+  in a certain month can be determined by chaining a type filter and a time span filter).
   A few filters are provided in this library, more can be added freely.
 - Format the result using a formatter.
   A few formatters are provided in this library, more can be added freely.